BraG29/tic-tac-toe/README.md

-An a individual simple project made with Java and Swing for GUI.
+An a simple project made with Java and Swing for GUI.